 Fire Cider Recipe:

-- Add one-third cup each of grated horseradish and ginger roots
+- About 1/3 cup grated horseradish and ginger roots

 - Half a dozen cloves of minced garlic

 - 1 or 2 habanero chiles, split in half (or, use cayenne pepper)